nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 AES cipher configuration
 ************************

-AES cipher modes can be configured by setting Kconfig variables in the following table:
+AES cipher modes can be configured by setting Kconfig options in the following table:

 +--------------+----------------------------------------------------+----------------------------------------+
 | Cipher mode  | Configurations                                     | Note                                   |